Yahyakiani/Css_Notes/US History/USA Notes.md

 10. What was the inital cause of fighting by the north in the civil war ?`358`
 11.
 ---

+### RECONSTRUCTION AND THE NEW SOUTH
+#### Main Notes
+---
+#### Keywords
+---
+#### Questions
+1. What were the various plans for Reconstruction proposed by Lincoln, Johnson, and Congress?
+Which plan was enacted and why?
+2. What were the effects of Reconstruction for blacks and whites in the South?
+3. What were the political achievements and failures of the Grant administration?
+4.
+---

+### THE CONQUEST OF THE FAR WEST
+#### Main Notes
+---
+#### Keywords
+---
+#### Questions
+1. What various ethnic and racial groups populated the American West, and how were the cultural characteristics of these groups reflected in the West?
+2. How did the arrival and settlement of substantial numbers of Anglo-Americans transform the society and economy of the West?
+3. What role did the federal government play in shaping the development of the West?
+4.
+---

+### INDUSTRIAL SUPREMACY
+#### Main Notes
+---
+#### Keywords
+---
+#### Questions
+1. What factors drove America’s industrial expansion in the late nineteenth and early twentieth centuries?
+2. Who were the critics of America’s new industrial economy, what were their criticisms, and what solutions did they propose?
+3. How did the conditions and characteristics of the workforce change during this period of rapid industrialization?
+4.
+---

+### THE AGE OF THE CITY
+#### Main Notes
+---
+#### Keywords
+---
+#### Questions
+1. What were some of the problems that resulted from rapid urbanization, and how did urban governments respond to these problems?
+2. How did the sources of immigration to America shift in the late nineteenth century, and what was the native response to the change?
+3. How did the rise of mass consumption affect leisure and entertainment ?
+4. What were some of the “push” and
+“pull” factors that motivated the migration of both Europeans and non-Europeans?`465`
+5. Why did more Europeans than nonEuropeans migrate to the United States ?`466`
+6.
+---

 ### 20th Century
 #### Main Notes